Air Safety, Health & Security Committee (ASHS)

 Attend all reasonable medical appointments scheduled by the insurance company, and notify your claims manager promptly if you need to reschedule or if your doctor cancels an appointment.

-Returning to work from an IOD
+Returning to work after an IOD?
+Click Here!

 Live Door and Inadvertent Slide Deployment (ISD)